FredNass/ceph_petasan/docs/INSTALLATION.md

 - VMFS uses a default bloc size of 1MB.
 If you want to align the RBD sector size and VMFS bloc size, you can precreate RBD images with a 1MB sector size in the RBD pool and export them as 'Disks' from the PetaSAN Dashboard.

+- To benefit from VMware VAAI extensions like XCOPY offloading that speeds up Storage vMotion tasks, make sure that each PetaSAN Gateway has an active path to both datastore's Disks.

 - There's a risk of data corruption when using SUSE based iSCSI implementation.
 It's been described [here](https://croit.io/blog/fixing-data-corruption).
   But...
 You should be safe with PetaSAN as:
   - PetaSAN < v3.3 won't load RBD images with 'object-map' feature enabled